 According to this algorithm, the thread scheduler assigns the CPU time to the thread which comes first.
-The thread scheduler checks the arrival time of the thread, give the time slice for its execution.
+The thread scheduler checks the arrival time of the thread and gives the time slice for its execution.
 Suppose the CPU is already executing multiple threads, meanwhile some more thread comes in the ready queue.
-The thread scheduler will check the arrival time of all the threads and select the thread for execution which came first.
+The thread scheduler will check the arrival time of all the threads and select the thread for execution that came first.

-This algorithm based on First Comes First Serve and time slice.
-The thread scheduler assigns a piece of time to each thread that is known as a time slice.
+This algorithm is based on First Come First Serve and time slice.
+The thread scheduler assigns a piece of time to each thread which is known as a time slice.
 The time slice is defined in the system and every thread gets executed cyclically.
 Suppose there are multiple threads present in the ready queue, then the thread scheduler will assign CPU to each thread for a period.
-If the execution of the thread is completed within a time slice, then the thread scheduler terminates the execution and switch to another thread.
+If the execution of the thread is completed within a time slice, then the thread scheduler terminates the execution and switches to another thread.

 Working with the Thread Scheduler

-Step 1: There are five threads having different priorities and different arrival time.
+Step 1: There are five threads having different priorities and different arrival times.